Initialization Matters for Adversarial Transfer Learning: Introduction

-In this work, we comprehensively study six popular finetuning methods in adversarial transfer learning.
-We discover that initialization, including 1) the backbone initialization, i.e., pretrained model, and 2) the linear head which adapts features to the target domain, plays a critical role in adversarial transfer learning.
+In this work, we comprehensively study six popular finetuning methods in adversarial transfer learning, as shown in \cref{fig:PEFTs}.
+We discover that initialization, which includes 1) the backbone initialization (i.e., a pretrained model), and 2) the initialization of the linear head that adapts features to the target domain, plays a critical role in adversarial transfer learning.
 We start by comparing the performance of adversarial finetuning when initialized with either a robust or a standard pretrained model.
 Surprisingly, all PEFT methods fail or exhibit significantly inferior performance when initialized with a standard pretrained model compared to being initialized with a robust pretrained model.
 Furthermore, we observe that a large-scale pretrained model, such as CLIP~\cite{clip}, cannot alleviate this phenomenon, highlighting the critical role of robust pretraining in adversarial transfer learning.

-Given a robust pretrained model, surprisingly, we discover that adversarial linear probing outperforms other methods on certain datasets, e.g., Caltech256 and Stanford Dogs.
-We further demonstrate that this is mainly because linear probing excels in inheriting robustness from pretraining compared to other methods.
+Given a robust pretrained model, surprisingly, we discover that adversarial linear probing outperforms other methods on certain datasets, e.g., Caltech256~\cite{caltech} and Stanford Dogs~\cite{stanforddogs}.
+We further demonstrate that this is mainly because linear probing excels in inheriting robustness from pretraining.
 Moreover, we identify the ability to adapt features to the specific target domain as a key factor influencing linear probing's success, supported by a strong correlation between transferred accuracy and robustness.
 Based on these insights, we introduce Robust Linear Initialization (RoLI), which initializes the model's linear head with the weights obtained from adversarial linear probing.
 With RoLI followed by adversarial finetuning methods, we maximize the inherited robustness along with a strong feature adaptation ability, resulting in improved performance.
 In summary, our contributions are as follows:

 \begin{itemize} \item We comprehensively study six popular finetuning techniques for adversarial transfer learning.
 We discover that PEFT methods fail or exhibit significantly inferior performance when initialized with a standard pretrained model, even with adversarial finetuning on downstream data. \item We demonstrate that adversarial linear probing excels in preserving robustness from a robust pretrained model.
 Building upon this insight, we propose Robust Linear Initialization~(RoLI) for adversarial finetuning to maximally inherit robustness from pretraining and effectively adapt features through adversarial finetuning. \item We demonstrate the effectiveness of RoLI across five downstream datasets.
 On average, RoLI improves the clean and robust accuracy by 3.88\% and 2.44\% compared with random initialization.
 This establishes a new state-of-the-art benchmark for adversarial transfer learning. \end{itemize}